reubenkavalov/Twit-To-Redd-Project/README.md

 ***For an added peek at what terms are actually being discussed on the subreddit, the application also quickly pulls up a word cloud for the particular subreddit that was selected:***

 ![Wordcloud](images/wordcloud.png)

+# Thank you

+I very much appreciate you checking out this repo.
+Feel free to reach out to me with any questions, comments, thoughts, or additions you might have made!